-We, humans, have a special connection to clouds.
-We are fascinated by them and cannot help attempting to decode them, either to forecast the weather or just for the fun of it.
-But certain clouds signify something different than a mere approaching rainstorm or a vivid imagination.
-Those are the kind of clouds that are shaped by destruction, the kind that are pulled upwards and bloom like a mushroom after a nuclear detonation, or furiously rise over an erupting volcano and become terrifying epitomes of nature’s immense powers.
+Clouds hold a special fascination for humans – we cannot help attempting to decode them, either to predict the weather or just for fun.
+But certain clouds signify something more than an approaching storm or a vivid imagination.
+They are shaped by destruction, pushing upwards and blossoming like a mushroom after a nuclear detonation, or furiously rising atop an erupting volcano – terrifying epitomes of nature’s immense power.

-Juan Hein is a photographer, visual artist and film director.
+Juan Hein is a visual artist working with different mediums.
 He was born in Argentina in 1971 and moved to Denmark in 2006 where he lives and works today.
 Hein has exhibited in Argentina, Brasil, Denmark, Sweeden, Italy and Kroatia; is the author of the book This is not a photograph (2001) and the film The killing of a Danish swan (2011).
 Juan Hein is the grandson of famous Danish poet, inventor and mathematician Piet Hein.

 - 19 monochrome plates